Climate Safer Village Leaving Guidelines and Exit Policies

 Some examples of a member leaving a ClimateSafe Village that would specifically apply to urban communities are:

-- A home eviction of the member forcing relocation.
-For an urban community, the community would most often not be involved in covering housing costs.
+• A home eviction of the member, forcing relocation.
+In an urban community, residents are most often not involved in covering housing costs.

 Some examples of a member leaving an ecovillage that would specifically apply to a rural ecovillage are:

-- An unexpected breakdown of some utility that is vital to the ecovillage.
+• An unexpected breakdown of a vital utility for the ecovillage.
 An example would be the contamination of the water supply.

-A Hybrid ecovillage has the advantage of members living in an urban or suburban area but within commuting distance of a rural eco-community.
+A Hybrid ecovillage has the advantage of allowing members to live in an urban or suburban area while remaining within commuting distance of a rural eco-community.

-Some examples of a member leaving an ecovillage that would specifically apply to a hybrid ClimateSafe Village are:
+Some examples of a member leaving an ecovillage that would specifically apply to a hybrid CCPARM and ClimateSafe Village are:

-- The shutdown of ferry service between the two communities, with no plans for reopening.
-The hybrid ClimateSafe Village might switch to urban status in such a case.
+• There are no plans to reopen ferry service between the two communities.
+The hybrid CCPARM and ClimateSafe Village might switch to urban status in such a case.

 Policies for Virtual Communities

-Some examples of a member leaving a ClimateSafe Village that would specifically apply to a virtual eco-community are:
+Some examples of a member leaving a CCPARM and ClimateSafe Village that would specifically apply to a virtual eco-community are:

-- Change of work commitment that no longer provided time for ecovillage involvement.
+• Change in work commitments that no longer allowed time for ecovillage involvement.

-- The virtual community might be forced to block or ban that member because of severe, repeated violations of virtual online eco-community rules.
+• The virtual community might be forced to block or ban that member due to severe, repeated violations of its rules.

 Typical Exit Process methods